Darren Weber

-Darren Douglas Weber (born February 5, 1972) was a Zimbabwean cricketer.
+Darren Douglas Weber (born 5 February 1972) is a Zimbabwean former cricketer.
 He was a right-handed batsman and a right-arm off-break bowler who played for Matabeleland.
 He was born in Bulawayo.

-Weber made two first-class appearances for the team, during the Logan Cup competition of 1994-95.
+Weber made two first-class appearances for the team, during the Logan Cup competition of 1994–95.
 Batting in the tailend, he was mostly ineffective, making a top score of just 5 in four innings.